Provera Tablets 100 mg

 MPA at oral doses may inhibit ovulation.

-Women may experience a delay in return to fertility (conception) following discontinuation of Provera.
+Women may experience a delay in return to fertility (conception) following discontinuation of this medicine.

 Pregnancy

-Provera is contraindicated in women who are pregnant.
+Medroxyprogesterone acetate is contraindicated in women who are pregnant.
 Some reports suggest an association between intrauterine exposure to progestational drugs in the first trimester of pregnancy and genital abnormalities in male and female foetuses.
-If Provera is used during pregnancy, or if the patient becomes pregnant while using this drug, the patient should be apprised of the potential hazard to the foetus.
+If medroxyprogesterone acetate is used during pregnancy, or if the patient becomes pregnant while using this drug, the patient should be apprised of the potential hazard to the foetus.

 Infants from unintentional pregnancies that occur 1 to 2 months after injection of medroxyprogesterone acetate injectable suspension may be at an increased risk of low birth weight, which, in turn, is associated with an increased risk of neonatal death.
 The attributable risk is low because pregnancies while on medroxyprogesterone acetate are uncommon.